 - Learn more about Advocacy Campaigns like protecting Plum Island, strengthening Connecticut’s climate plans, and healing the Sound.

 - Lawmakers are making decisions about New York’s and Connecticut’s environmental future.
-See our Support Letter for the NY state budget items, our current CT legislative priorities and don’t forget to sign up to take action.
+See our current Legislative Agendas for Connecticut and New York State and don’t forget to sign up to take action.

 - Advocacy works in tandem with other tools.
 Learn more about how we use Environmental Law and Partner with the Public.